khriskempis/omg-server/README.md

 # OMG - Oh My Good's Card game

-This app is based on the Oh My Goods card game, which is a resource management card game where players compete to build various workshops and generate the most money and build the most buildings.
+This app is based on the Oh My Goods card game, which is a resource management card game where players compete to build various workshops and generate the most money.

 I really love playing this game and one day decided that I was going to try and build out an web app version so I could play with my friends online.
 Also, a lot of the game's systems are difficult to track so having a computer run the calculations